Cockroaches - Uninvited Guests This Holiday Season

 December 10, 2019

-As the winter holidays quickly approach, you’re likely travelling or welcoming guests into your home.
+As the winter holidays quickly approach, you’re likely traveling or welcoming guests into your home.
 During this season of giving, we often give and receive baked goods and other treats.
 Whether you’re baking a spice cake or hosting a turkey dinner, these gestures of kindness come with their fair share of clean-up.
-Though we often open our doors to others during the holidays, our professionals at Adams Pest Control want to give you some advice about how to keep unwanted guests from joining your festivities.
+Though we often open our doors to others during the holidays, our professionals at Adams Exterminating want to give you some advice about how to keep unwanted guests from joining your festivities.
 As a result of the colder temperatures and abundance of tasty treats, cockroaches become more predominant in Lewisville homes during the holiday season.

 Are Cockroaches Decking The Halls Of Your Lewisville, TX Home?

 Cockroaches are sneaky, nocturnal pests meaning they only come out at night to snack on our leftovers.
 During the holiday season, we only want one visitor coming down through the chimney eating our cookies.
 As a result of their late-night activities, you likely won’t notice when cockroaches first find their way into your Lewisville home.
 Throughout their travels, they leave behind bacteria and other pathogens that are harmful to your health.
-If you see a cockroaches, there are likely more lurking and hiding in the cracks, crevices, walls, and pipes in your home.
+If you see one cockroach, there are likely more lurking and hiding in the cracks, crevices, walls, and pipes in your home.
 As an infestation grows, you will begin to see signs of their presence such as droppings or shed skin.

 We have three common species of cockroaches in Texas: American, German, and Oriental.
 Regardless of the kind of cockroach living in your basement, crawling through your pipes, or creeping through your cupboards, they are all repugnant and bring a host of problems into your Northern Texas home.